Weimax Wines & Spirits

 Calatayud is an area with lots of fruit trees, especially famous for its peaches.
 Reds and roses are made of Garnacha with a bit of Tempranillo.
 Some Cabernet is planted, as well.
 White wines are made of Macabeo, but this grape is known as Viura here.

 Campo de Borja is west of Zaragoza and you'll find olives, asparagus, beans and wheat here, in addition to some wine.
 Garnacha predominates, though there's a bit of Tempranillo and now some Cabernet and Merlot.
 Whites are minor.
-We have a spicy, berryish young red for five bucks from this region (which is pretty good vino!).
+We have a spicy, berryish young red for seven bucks from this region (which is pretty good vino!).

-NAVARRA This northern region is south of the French border, west of Aragón and neighbors the Basque country and La Rioja.
+NAVARRA This northern region is south of the French border, west of Aragon and neighbors the Basque country and La Rioja.
 Garnacha is the main variety here and the area, aside from the annual running of the bulls in Pamplona, is noted for its magnificent rosé wines.
 We are seeing some Tempranillo, Cabernet, Merlot and Chardonnays from this region.
 A few offer fabulous quality for modest prices.
 We also have a famous, very dry Garnacha rosé.

 LA RIOJA